Buying Multi-Unit Rentals?

 DUPLEXES AND FOURPLEXES ARE IN DEMAND

 Due to recent foreclosures and short-sales, homeowners forced from their homes are needing to rent.
 Also, higher property prices are causing people to rent versus buy.
 Statistics show a higher percentage of people today are renters versus homeowners compared to 20 years ago.

 Escalated rents have pushed the cost of 2 to 4 unit properties up significantly but their financial return keeps these properties a great investment.
 Just be careful and smart when you buy.
 This is where I can help you.
 I’ve done this many times and will walk you through the process.
 Call me 707 332-8301

 THE ADVANTAGE of 2, 3, and 4 plex (unit) properties are:

 - They offer a HIGHER percentage of rental income compared to a single family home of comparable cost.

 - The rent collected from 2, 3 and 4 unit properties is considered when qualifying for the loan.
 This means you’ll qualify for a more expensive property.

 - If you intend to live in one of the units, then FHA guidelines could apply.
 This allows buyers to purchase with the least down payment, as little as 3.5% of the purchase price.
 There are even loans (called FHA 203K) that allow the purchase of homes that need extensive work.

-- As you can buy a more expensive property, when values go up you’ll make a larger profit.
+- Since you can buy a more expensive property, when values go up you’ll make a larger profit.
 When rents go up you’ll make more profit due to having multiple tenants/rents.

 - Due to higher rental income you can afford to have a professional property management company manage the property for you.